Newcastle Street Circuit: Construction

 Works to prepare the precinct for racing began in July 2017, four months before the first event was held.
 Significant civil works were undertaken in Foreshore Park to create a pit area, as well as in Camp Shortland and on Nobbys' Road to make the streets suitable for racing.
 Additional works were undertaken to replace local water and electrical infrastructure, with some services close to a century old.

 Two permanent roundabouts were removed to create the circuit, and were reinstalled when the track was decommissioned in 2024.

 Criticism

 The circuit attracted criticism from residents within the precinct, mainly citing concerns about noise and a lack of access.
 Some residents took an extremist view of the event, claiming it would encourage hoon behaviour and comparing themselves to victims of persecution.
 In March 2017, ahead of civil works to prepare the streets for racing, residents staged a protest resulting in clashes with motorsport fans.

+Across March–April 2023, a non-binding survey was conducted by KPMG on the events' popularity with local residents; despite data being compromised due to residents' ability to submit multiple responses, a notionally negative-majority result led to Tim Crakanthorp, the state member for Newcastle, withdrawing his support for the event.